haacked/haacked.com/_posts/2022/2022-09-30-ef-core-collection-pitfalls.md

 }
 ```

 This is a simple approach, but not really scalable.
 The method to get all posts is loading all the comments for every post even though they're not needed.
-Maybe for comments, this isn't so bad, but imagine that's a property with a lot of data.
+On my blog, this wouldn't be a problem.
+But this can get expensive if the blog is very popular and millions of people post long-winded comments on it.
 Let's improve this:

 ```csharp
 // For the home page.